-At this time of year, people start tackling DIY projects.
-Some do so because they enjoy creating and working with their hands.
-Others DIY to save money or avoid having strangers in their homes.
-And others still find DIY projects to be a good way to pass the time or learn a new skill.
-Whatever the reason, one of the most popular DIY projects is interior painting.
-If DIY interior painting is on your honey-do list, here are five tips to help your project look like a professional did it.
+Whatever the time of year, there is always someone starting to tackle a DIY project or two.
+Some do so because they enjoy creating and working with their hands, others stick to DIY to save money or avoid having strangers in their homes.
+And others find these projects to be a good way to pass the time or learn a new skill.
+Whatever the reason, one of the most popular projects is interior painting.
+If a DIY paint project is on your honey-do list, here are five tips to help your project look like it was done by a professional.

 1. Measure Your DIY Interior Paint Job

 "Measure twice, cut once" is advice often used in construction projects.
 Though it's meant to apply to lumber and wood projects, it's equally important to measure your paint area and get the correct amount of paint.
 And you want to do this all at once.

 While it's tempting to think you can just go back to the hardware store and get more paint if you run out, the truth is that paint mixed at different times can have slight variations in color.
 So, picking up extra paint if you run out might not yield a uniform paint color once you put it on the walls.

 Begin by measuring the height and width of each wall you'll be painting.
 Multiply these two numbers to get the area of each wall.
 Add the area for each wall to be painted for the total square feet.
 Do the same for ceilings if you're painting those.
 With these totals, go to the paint store and have all of your paint mixed at the same time.

 Even if you live near the paint or hardware store, taking time away from your project to run to the store can add up.
 Make a list of what you need, including paint, brushes, tarp or plastic, tape, rollers, and cleaner.
 It will be far less frustrating to grab it all in one trip.

 2. Prep Your Rooms

 I recently had the exterior of my home professionally painted, and he said to me on the first day, "It doesn't look like much is getting done at first, but the prep is as important as the paint."
 He was right.